juxhouse/bela-resources/API.md

 **Reply Error Codes**

-Errors will be returned as some HTTP error code with a helpful message in the reply body.
+Errors will be returned as some 4XX or 5XX HTTP error code with a helpful message in the reply body.

 ## Operations